Introduction

 - DRC

-- named for the Congo River, most of which lies within the DRC; the river name derives from Kongo, a Bantu kingdom that occupied its mouth and whose name stems from its people the Bakongo, meaning "hunters"
+- named for the Congo River, most of which lies within the DRC; the river name derives from Kongo, a Bantu kingdom in the area

 - Congo Free State, Belgian Congo, Congo/Leopoldville, Congo/Kinshasa, Zaire